Chicago, Christmas, Humor, Marriage

 There is an entire Reddit feed dedicated to it.

-We decided to do the tourist thing after dinner and stand in line for fresh Garrett’s Popcorn.
-We waited 45 minutes in 20-degree temperatures, but it was well worth it.
-We also chatted with some lovely tourists while waiting in line, and they got the biggest kick that we were waiting in line with them because we lived here.
-But then they tasted the popcorn and realized why we had waited 45 minutes in 20-degree temperatures.
+After dinner, we decided to do the tourist thing and stand in line for fresh Garrett’s Popcorn.
+We had to wait 45 minutes in 20-degree weather, but it was well worth it.
+We also talked with some lovely tourists while waiting in line, and they thought it was hilarious that we were waiting in line with them because we lived here.
+But once they tasted the popcorn, they understood why we had waited 45 minutes in 20-degree weather.

 It’s that good.